ChrisW-priv/PersonalVault/zettelkasten/Double Buffer method.md

 ## Common problems
 ### Rotating buffers
 #### When this happens?
 In a case that we write to "next" buffer **only** if condition is met we can get to a point where condition was true on last iteration but is never true after.
-Then we get continuously swiching 2 state cell.
+Then we get continuously switching 2 state cell.

 #### Solution:
 There are couple of solutions: